SovereignCloudStack/k8s-cluster-api-provider/doc/continuous-integration.md

     availability in Zuul worker node.
 Parent job also defines a Zuul semaphore `semaphore-openstack-access`, that ensures that only one `openstack-access-base` job (or its children) can run at a time
   - See a high level `k8s-cluster-api-provider-e2e-conformance` job steps:
-    - Pre-run playbook `dependencies.yaml` installs project prerequisites, e.g. terraform, yq, etc.
+    - Pre-run playbook `dependencies.yaml` installs project prerequisites, e.g. opentofu, yq, etc.
     - Main playbook `e2e.yaml` spawns a k8s cluster, runs sonobuoy conformance test, and cleans created infrastructure, all by k8s-cluster-api-provider scripts
     - Cleanup-run playbook `cleanup.yaml` runs `ospurge`, cleanup created application credentials and keypair to ensure that multiple e2e runs do not interfere